tom-howard/acs6121/docs/course/robot/README.md

 !!! warning "Important"
     You will only have **four lab sessions** to work with the real robots, and you **won't** be able to gain additional access the robots outside your scheduled lab sessions.

-It is vital that you work together in your teams in advance, to prepare for this.
+It is vital that you work together in your teams in advance to prepare for this.

 Before week 8, you will need to work in the lab **and** in your own time (with your team) to develop your ROS package for the assignment task, so that you have something ready to go in time for the first real-robot lab in Week 8.